Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/linux1_exercise1.md

 # Subject
-Make an SSH-connection to your machine.
-SSH requires the key file to have specific permissions, so you might need to change those.

-When the connection is successful, type whoami in the terminal.
-This command should show your username.
+create a remote connection to your machine.

 ## Key terminology
 pem file: